JGets/sws/README.md

 As well, you can specify functions for the server to call when a 404 not found, or a 500 internal error are encountered, allowing for easy implementation of customized error pages.

 Additionally, `sws` has built in static file serving.
 For any request that does not match to a pattern, the server attempts to serve the file from the directory specified in the server's `StaticDir` variable.
 In the default server, this variable defaults to `static/` in the programs current working directory.
-Static files are served with a header setting the cache amx age to 1 week.
+By default, static files are served with a header setting the cache max age to 1 week, however this cache value can be changed by setting the server's `StaticFileCacheParam`, or using the `SetStaticFileCacheMaxAge()` method.

 ##Documentation